 Don’t let bacteria form

 The bad habits that we commit consciously are just as bad as those we do unconsciously.
-In fact, you could say it’s even worse of our behavior to become so aloof and unpractical.
 How many of us sit and eat at our desks at home?
-We’re answering emails, scouring the web to find a product we like, booking flights to go on holiday, using online phone call software to call friends and family, and all the while we sit and eat too.
-Even if you’re careful as to pick up any food you drop, the crumbs are still there even though you can’t see them.
-Children are unfortunately very guilty of leaving bits of food and unfinished snacks around the house.
-Children may be eating something then suddenly their attention is captured by something else such as a toy, tv show or their phones.
+We’re answering emails, scouring the web to find a product we like, using online phone call software to call friends and family, all with food and snacks around.
+Children from toddlers to teens are champions at leaving bits of food and unfinished snacks around the house.

 Green givers of life